-13.14 A health care facility shall require all persons, including students, who examine, observe, or treat a patient or resident of such facility to wear a photo identification badge which states, in a reasonably legible manner, the first name, licensure/registration status, if any, and staff position of such person.
+14.14 A health care facility shall require all persons, including students, and as directed by the nursing facility, who examine, observe, treat or assist a patient or resident of such facility to wear a photo identification badge which states, in a reasonably legible manner, the first name, licensure/registration status, if any, and staff position of such person.
 This badge shall be worn in a manner that makes the badge easily seen and read by the resident or visitor.